prepaidplus/.github/documentation/electricity.md

 myHeaders.append("Content-Type", "application/json");

 var raw = JSON.stringify({
-    "meterNumber": "{{ meterNumber }}", // Replace with the actual meter number "transactionAmount": 10, // Replace with the actual transaction amount "terminalId": "{{ terminalId }}", // Replace with the actual terminal ID "clientSaleId": "{{ clientSaleId }}", // Replace with the actual client sale ID "outletId": "{{ outletId }}", // Replace with the actual outlet ID "operatorId": "{{ operatorId }}" // Replace with the actual operator ID });
+    "meterNumber": "{{ 84456251565655 }}", // Replace with the actual meter number
+    "transactionAmount": 10, // Replace with the actual transaction amount "terminalId": "{{ terminal-Id }}", // Replace with the actual terminal ID "clientSaleId": "{{ clientSale-Id }}", // Replace with the actual client sale ID "outletId": "{{ outlet-Id }}", // Replace with the actual outlet ID "operatorId": "{{ operator-Id }}" // Replace with the actual operator ID });

 var requestOptions = {